-Region: SIDC’s new Local Implementation Project10.
-July 2020. / SEE Energy News
+Region: SIDC’s new Local Implementation Project, SEE Energy News

 The Steering Committee of SIDC approved the establishment of a new LIP on 7 July.
 The envisaged go-live of LIP 17 will be revealed at a later stage, reflecting the LIP 17 roadmap which is currently under development.
 The nominated electricity market operators and transmission system operators from Slovakia, Czech Republic, Poland and Hungary established a new Local Implementation Project (LIP 17) to couple intraday electricity markets under Single Intraday Coupling (SIDC, formerly known as XBID project) covering borders between Slovakia and the Czech Republic, Slovakia, Hungary and Slovakia and Poland.